antvis/G6/docs/manual/middle/states/defaultBehavior.en.md

 - `type: 'drag-node'`;
 - `delegateStyle`: The drawing properties when the nodes are dragged. `{ strokeOpacity: 0.6, fillOpacity: 0.6 }` by default;
 - `updateEdge`: Whether to update all connected edges when dragging nodes. `true` by default.
 - `enableDelegate`: Whether activate `delegate` when dragging nodes, which means whether to use a virtual rect moved with the dragging mouse instead of the node.
-The effect is shown in the figures below. `false` by default.
+The effect is shown in the figures below. `false` by default;
+- `onlyChangeComboSize`: Supported by V3.5 or later.
+Only Change the size of Combo When dragging combos, whici means not to change the struct of combo. `false` by default;
+- `comboActiveState`: Supported by V3.5 or later.
+When dragging the combo, this state value of the parent combo or  entered combo,  that requires the use to configuration it in `comboStateStyles` when new Graph, which is empty by default;;
+- `selectedState`: Supported by V3.5 or later. state name when combo selected, `selected` by default.

 **Default Configuration**